What is screen education?

 Screen education - also known as ‘film education’ or ‘moving image education’ - develops literacy (the ability to read, write, talk and listen with moving images and sounds) and critical, cultural and creative knowledge and skills.

 Through the study of screen-based media, we can learn not only about technical screen aspects and the industry, but also about the world we live in, the people within it, and ourselves.
-It can be a first step to inspiring and enabling those seeking a screen career, but also helps everyone to understand and interpret the 21st century’s most widely utilised medium.
+It can be a first step to inspiring and enabling those seeking a screen career, but also helps everyone to understand and interpret what has become the 21st century’s most widely utilised medium.

 Our mission statement for screen education